 A feast for the eyes and the tastebuds, this colourful confetti of roasted vegetables is sure to put you in a good mood.
-Such a delicious concoction needs an equally bold buddy, and what better than the fragrant dukkah spice blend to really liven up the party?
+Such a delicious concoction needs an equally bold buddy, and what better than the fragrant dukkah spice blend to really spice up the party?

 plain flour (or gluten-free plain flour)(ContainsGluten)

 Preheat the oven to 220°C/200°C fan-forced.
 Cut the sweet potato (unpeeled) into 1cm chunks.
-Cut the zucchini and red capsicum into 2cm chunks.
+Cut the capsicum into 2cm chunks.
 Cut the red onion into 1cm wedges.
 Finely chop the garlic (or use a garlic press).
 Finely chop the parsley leaves.
 Slice the lemon (see ingredients list) into wedges.

 While the veggies are roasting, combine the plain flour and dukkah (see ingredients list) on a plate.
 Rub a drizzle of olive oil over the chicken breast, then turn to coat in the dukkah mixture.
 In a large frying pan, heat a drizzle of olive oil over a high heat.
 Add the dukkah chicken and cook until golden, 2 minutes each side.
 Transfer to a second oven tray lined with baking paper.

-When the veggies have 15 minutes cook time remaining, bake the chicken until cooked through, 8-12 minutes (depending on thickness).
+When the veggies have 15 minutes cook time remaining, bake the chicken until cooked through, 6-10 minutes (depending on thickness).
 Transfer to a plate and set aside to rest for 5 minutes.

 TIP: The chicken is cooked when it is no longer pink inside.